shervinsahba/obsidian-icewind/DM/PREP/Prep - Azgul Solo Session.md

 room.
 If they pass out in the water, they will need to be rescued by another player and brought to the sigil.
 All characters are soaked after this experience unless they manage to prevent this in some way.
 A character who is unconscious will float upwards and require death saving throws while in the water.
-An unconscious character will not be able to pass the test
+An unconscious character will not be able to pass the test.

 ## Cruelty